Dave-team/Knowledge-base/Business-Intelligence/DBT.md

 - Generate docs by enabling the setting on the DBT Cloud job
 - We have the option to add Redshift customizations to improve model performance in DBT
 -	Always remember that all models need to be run before the final query can be run – e.g. stg, then inter and only then dim or fact
+- Multi select: Select something then Control Click in DBT IDE

 ## DBT set-up
 ### Command line